 I like to call day two Venus vs. Mars!
 After surviving the cave (Mars) it was my turn to pick our next adventure (Venus)!
 I realized once again, that while Mars and Venus may be in the same solar system, there are millions of light years between the two!
 I thought I was a pretty darn good sport about cave exploring and my honorary position as “Ranger Norine”.
 So, I picked one of our favorite Southern Utah towns.
 Santa Clara for day two.
 I just knew that “Mars” was going to love my adventure as much as I was! (light years people, LIGHT YEARS!)…

 Santa Clara is small and oozes charm!
 Honestly, it is one of the most beautiful little towns!
 Tree lined streets, old Victorian homes, and cute little shops.
-Smack dab in the middle of all this charm is a darling French Bistro with a stunning little court yard (Uh-Oh look…there went Mars…shooting across the sky like a meteor with it’s tail ablaze!).
+Smack dab in the middle of all this charm is a darling French Bistro with a stunning little courtyard (Uh-Oh look…there went Mars…shooting across the sky like a meteor with its tail ablaze!).
 Every time we pass through, it would whisper to me “Come sit!
 Soak in my ambiance.
 It will be like you are on vacation in France!”
 And I would longingly whisper back… Some day soon my petit ami.
-I told Mars about my wish and he readily agreed.
-Said he wold love to take me to “that cute little French thingy and have lunch”.
+I told Mars about my wish, and he readily agreed.
+Said he would love to take me to “that cute little French thingy and have lunch”.
 (Oh look, the sun just fell out of the sky!)

 If you get a chance after eating at The Granary head on down the street to Bodega’s furniture and pottery.
 It’s like going from France to Mexico in a matter of seconds.
 A really warm and inviting shop.